EtherGov/EtherGov-README/README.md

 It is travesty to expect DAOs to concern themselves as to which chain to base their treasury on, let alone managing their own set of contracts, whether through forks / integrations or even building from scratch.
 The only thing that DAOs should concern themselves with, are aspects relating to the community: establishing a vision or ideology, attracting likeminded people from all over the internet, ideating on proposals (and the passing requirements of each), etc.

 ## Solution
 EtherGov is a DAO-as-a-Service (DaaS) platform, lifting the heavy operational burden of DAOs while also enabling their treasury to be “chainless” for the very first time.
-DAOs no longer need to concern themselves with infra-setting: EtherGov abstracts away infra management complexities of DAOs, allowing them to solely focus on what matters most — the community.
+DAOs no longer need to concern themselves with infra-setting — EtherGov abstracts away infra management complexities of DAOs, allowing them to solely focus on what matters most: the community.

 EtherGov is a chain-agnostic treasury account for DAOs, with fully customizable payload to enable the execution of any arbitrary transaction on any chain, and extensible plug-and-play governance primitives to allow for composable voting logic on a per-proposal basis.
 With EtherGov, anyone regardless of web3 experience, can launch their own fully-fledged DAO.